 On July 27, 2021, Planning Department presented information on the EPSP update to the Design Commission.
 The focus of the discussion was to solicit feedback on the EPSP draft development standards that were presented to the community during the Round 3 Virtual Open House held in 2020.
 For more information, read the Design Commission Presentation and listen to the Audio Recording.

-The Planning Department is currently reviewing all of the feedback received and anticipates presenting a draft plan to the Planning Commission as a study session this summer.
+The Planning Department is currently reviewing all of the feedback received and anticipates presenting a draft plan to the Planning Commission as a study session in Spring 2024.

 Specific Plan Updates